Steve-Jadav/COVID-19-Data-Browser/README.md

 Document summarization:

    - The document summaries are generated using the [textrank](https://www.npmjs.com/package/textrank)
-   - This library is an implementation of [this](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) paper
+   - The textrank library is an implementation of [this](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) paper
-   - The keywords and keyphrases are generated using [retext](https://github.com/retextjs/retext-keywords) library
+   - The keywords and keyphrases are generated using the [retext](https://github.com/retextjs/retext-keywords) library